Your review has been submitted

 Sleep deprivation y’all.
 It’s real.

 So in I went at 6 weeks.
 It was the best thing I ever did as a new mom.
 Not only did it give me a scheduled outing every Wednesday with the baby, but I met the most wonderful group of women there.
 And to this day, 4 years later, we still are a family.
 I needed to find friends that didn’t know me from work, who had kids the same age as me, who didn’t know ANYTHING about babies, and who were going through the same stuff I was.
 Sleepless nights, bottles and achy boobs, going back to work, traveling partners, etc. There was a group of 6-7 of us that became very close and we ended up continuing after the group to do book club, wine nights, play dates, outings, and weekend trips to the coast.
 They even flew down to see me for a long weekend in Palm Springs last fall.
 Our group text messages are hilarious, and we have gone through it all together.
-New babies, passing of family members, new jobs, medical emergencies, unruly toddlers, partner frustrations, all of the things that happens in life as we move forward through it.
+New babies, passing of family members, new jobs, medical emergencies, unruly toddlers, partner frustrations, all of the things that happens in life as we move forward

 When I was pregnant with my second, I had an emergency around 17 weeks.
 I needed to rush to the hospital but my husband was working and my toddler was napping, and I was alone, terrified.
 One of my mom friends dropped everything she was doing (Mom of 2 at the time), came over, scooped my son up and took him to her house until we were out of the hospital, no questions asked, no hesitation.
 I didn’t have to worry about him, and he was a part of her family for the day, even napping on her husband as they watched TV.